jfkenna/dynamic-vector-clocks/README.md

 - When `ENABLE_PEER_SERVER` is set as `1`: peers will connect with the central server that has been started at a specific IP address.
 The connecting peer will try to fetch the peers from the server with a `RegistryMessageType.GET_PEERS`, which the server will reply with a `RegistryMessageType.PEER_RESPONSE` with a peer list.
 If they're the first peer connected, they'll register themselves to the server's peer list with a `RegistryMessageType.REGISTER_PEER` message to the server and then register themselves with the registry server.

 #### Initial peer setup (cloning)
 After peers are gathered, the client broadcasts a `MessageType.HELLO` to all known peers, and then begins collecting all received messages.
 Peers receiving a `MessageType.HELLO` reply to the requesting peer with a `MessageType.HELLO_RESPONSE` that contains their current clock and undelivered message queue.
 The requesting peer initialises its clock to match the first clock it receives.
-It then joins its message queue with the received message queue, and then delivers all deliverable messages from the queue.
-Once the clock and queue are setup, the peer is ready to chat and launches its GUI.
+It then joins its message queue with the message queue received from the peer whose clock it cloned, and then delivers all deliverable messages from the queue.
+Once the clock and queue are setup, the peer has a valid state and is ready to chat.
+The GUI is then launched.

 #### Workers and data flow
 After gathering initial user input, the client starts the following worker threads: